OpenOrienteering/mapper/touch-mode.md

 #### ![ ](../mapper-images/tool-gps-display.png) Location display toggle

-If the currently active map work has valid georeferencing, this control will be enabled and will show a dot at your current position as obtained from GPS or other positioning services.
+If the currently active map work has valid georeferencing, this control will be enabled and will show a dot at your current position as obtained from Global Navigation Satellite Systems (GNSS, e.g. GPS) or other positioning services.
 In addition, in case an accuracy estimate (HDOP) is available, this shows a circle around the dot which indicates the positioning accuracy.
 The chance of your real position being in the circle is approximately 70%.

 While this is active, your track is automatically recorded into a GPX file in the directory of your map, named "<map> - GPS-<YYYY-MM-DD>.gpx".
 This file is included as a template in the map.
 You can simply show it using the template visibility control button to view your track.